Narsinghgarh, Damoh

 Narsinghgarh is a town of historical importance in Damoh District, Madhya Pradesh, India.
 It has an ancient fort built by the Gondwana Kingdom, and the town is situated by Sunar River.

-Birla group established a cement factory in it, which the German company HeidelbergCement took over, and now it produces cement by the name of Mycem Cement.
-There are many more historical places in Narsinghgarh, such as the Jankiraman temple, dedicated to Ram and Sita, and an old temple of Siddha Ganesha Mandir.
+A cement factory established here by Birla Group was later taken over by the German company HeidelbergCement, and it now produces cement by the name of Mycem Cement.
+There are many historical places in Narsinghgarh, such as the Jankiraman temple, dedicated to Ram and Sita, and an old temple of Siddha Ganesha Mandir.
 The main part of the ancient fort, which is built by the Godwana Kingdom, is situated beside the Ganesha temple.
 In Ram Bagh Temple, Hanuman is worshiped.
-There are many stories about this temple, but the most popular belief is that the statue of Hanuman was taken out from the well situated near the temple, by a cowboy after Hanuman told him in a dream.
+There are many stories about this temple, but the most popular belief is that the statue of Hanuman was taken out from the well situated near the temple, by a cowboy after Hanuman told him to do so in a dream.
 On every Makara Sankranti, the fair (mela) is organized by the nearby locals.
 Another place, which the locals call Tullu Jhiriya, is famous for continuous flowing water from the rocks.